 Lava flow from the February 2024 Sundhnukagigar eruption reached the Grindavik road and the main Reykjanes hot water pipe.

-In the aftermath of the Sundhnukagigar eruptions, more than 60 buildings have been deemed uninhabitable, including parts of a nursing home, an elementary school, and a gymnasium — all compromised by ground fissures.
+In the aftermath of the Sundhnukagigar eruptions, more than 60 buildings have been deemed uninhabitable.
+These include parts of a nursing home, an elementary school, and a gymnasium, all compromised by ground fissures.

-Efforts to restore Grindavik has involved mobilizing dozens of electricians and plumbers to conduct critical repairs.
+Efforts to restore Grindavik have involved mobilizing dozens of electricians and plumbers to conduct critical repairs.
 Specialized teams addressed ground fissures and filled cracks to stabilize the area.

 The Icelandic government and major banks offered financial relief, including: